symblai/symbl-docs/web-sdk/overview.md

 ## Setup
 ---
-To use the Symbl Web SDK,
+**To use the Symbl Web SDK,**

-You can include it via script tags in your HTML file:
+Include it via script tags in your HTML file:

 ```html
 <script src="https://storage.googleapis.com/symbl-web-sdk/latest/symbl.min.js"></script>